Responsibility of Reviewers

 - does the article exposure describe what type of data is recorded; right in describing the measurement?

 This is where the author must explain the findings in his/her research.
-It should be clearly laid out and in a logical sequence.
+It should be laid out and in a logical sequence.
 You will need to consider whether the appropriate analysis has been carried out; the use of statistical tools?
-If you have a better statistical tools to be used in this study, notify it, and the interpretation need not to be included in this section.
+If you have better statistical tools to be used in this study, notify it, and the interpretation need not be included in this section.

 Discussion and Conclusion: